 Since the Argyle International Airport opened in 2017, an increasing number of international airlines are now operating non-stop flights to St Vincent and The Grenadines, one of the Caribbean islands in the Lesser Antilles.
 And like on my recent visit, stay-over tourists have the opportunity to island-hop St Vincent and The Grenadines, which comprises 32 islands and cays.
-The main islands for island hopping in St Vincent and The Grenadines include the mainland St Vincent along with Young Island, Bequia Island, Mustique Island, Canouan Island, Petit St Vincent, Palm Island, Mayreau Island, and Union Island.
+The main islands in The Grenadines near St Vincent, which is the mainland, include Young Island, Bequia Island, Mustique Island, Canouan Island, Petit St Vincent, Palm Island, Mayreau Island, and Union Island.

 1. Saint Vincent Island

-* Taking a drive along the Leeward Highway admiring the colorful fishing villages on way to Dark View Falls which has two main waterfalls, one above the other, cascading down a pair of high cliff faces and plunging into natural pools
+- Take a drive along the Leeward Highway, admiring the colorful fishing villages on the way to Dark View Falls, which has two main waterfalls, one above the other, cascading down a pair of high cliff faces and plunging into natural pools

-* Taking a tour of St Vincent Distillery which makes the award-winning Captain Blight XO rum and Sunset Overproof rum Ursula (Me!) at Dark View Falls in St Vincent.
+- Take a tour of St Vincent Distillery, which makes the award-winning Captain Blight XO rum and Sunset Overproof rum

 2. Young Island in The Grenadines